RobertGonzales1/Homelab/README.md

 # 🏠 My Homelab

-> **Note:** None of the code in this repository is AI-generated (as far as I know).
+> **Note:** None of the Proects Referenced in this repository is AI-Vibe Coded (as far as I know).
-> If I discover otherwise, it will be labeled accordingly.
+> If I discover otherwise, it will be labeled as "AI".

 ---